📍 Serving the Hudson Valley & All of the Lower Hudson Valley

 Selling a Marital Home in New York Divorce — What You Need to Know

-When both spouses agree to sell the home and split proceeds, the process is straightforward.
-When they don't, things get complicated — and expensive.
-A contested property dispute in Westchester County Family Court can add months and tens of thousands in legal fees to an already difficult process.
+When both spouses agree to sell the home and split proceeds, it is usually the fastest path forward.
+When they don't, it gets complicated — and expensive.
+In high-equity Westchester, Rockland, and Putnam households, a contested fight over a home worth well into the seven figures can add months and tens of thousands in legal and appraisal fees to an already difficult process.

-New York Marital-Property Division — Key Facts New York is a marital-property (community-property) state under Ch.
-767, so the family home is presumed split 50/50.
-A court can deviate from an even split based on the length of the marriage, each spouse's economic circumstances, financial and non-financial contributions, tax consequences, and which parent keeps custody of minor children who need to stay in the home — but equal division is the starting point.
+New York Equitable Distribution — Key Facts New York divides marital property by equitable distribution under DRL §236(B), so the family home is split fairly — not automatically 50/50.
+The court weighs the length of the marriage, each spouse's economic circumstances, financial and non-financial contributions, tax consequences, and which parent keeps custody of minor children who need to stay in the home.
+A long marriage with children can produce a very different split than a short one, which is exactly why the marital home is so often contested.

 The Three Paths for the Marital Home in a NY Divorce